Welcome to the TeenPit, Class of 2018!

-April 10: Mentor reveal day.
+March 10: Mentor reveal day.
 Mentors talk about what they would like to mentor in a short bio.

-April 25: Finalists and mentor pairings are announced.
+March 21: Finalists and mentor pairings are announced.
 Mentors will assist mentees with preparing short bios to go up on blog.

-April 26-May 12: Mentors work with mentees on revisions.
+March 22-30: Mentors work with mentees on revisions.

-May 13: Second round: Resubmit revised first pages.
+March 30: Second round: Resubmit revised pages.

 Get your pages ready!
 It’s your turn to shine!